-The Canada lynx is like a gray ghost of the north--elusive, evading human contact.
-It stands about 20 inches tall at the shoulder but weighs about 20 pounds--scarcely more than a large house cat.
-It is readily recognized by its long, black ear tufts; short, black-tipped tail; and large, rounded feet with furry pads, which permit it to walk on the snow’s surface.
+The Canada lynx is like a gray ghost of the North—elusive, evading human contact.
+It stands about 20 inches (51 centimeters) tall at the shoulder but weighs about 20 pounds (nine kilograms)—scarcely more than a large house cat.
+It is readily recognized by its long, black ear tufts; short, black-tipped tail; and large, rounded feet with furry pads, which allow it to walk on the snow’s surface.

 Historically the Canada lynx ranged from Alaska across Canada and into many of the northern U.S. states.
 In eastern states, it lived in a transition zone in which boreal coniferous forests yielded to deciduous forests.
 In the West, it preferred subalpine coniferous forests of mixed age.
 It would den and seek protection from severe weather in mature forests with downed logs, but hunt for its primary prey—the snowshoe hare—in young forests with more open space.

 Although lynx were never abundant in the United States, they probably did occur in most northern states and western mountainous areas as far south as Colorado.
 Today, while tens of thousands of lynx remain in Canada and Alaska, the U.S. Fish & Wildlife Service can confirm the presence of stable lynx populations below the border only in Maine, Montana, Washington, and Colorado.